Journalist Clare Hollingworth, who broke news of WW II, dies

 Covering the Vietnam War, Hollingworth flew aboard U.S. military aircraft on supply runs and bombing missions.

-Hollingworth became the Telegraph’s first resident China correspondent when the newspaper sent her to the capital then known as Peking in 1973, a year after U.S. President Richard Nixon’s landmark visit that eventually led to formal ties between the U.S. and China.
+Hollingworth became the Telegraph's first resident China correspondent when the paper sent her to Beijing — then known as Peking — in 1973, a year after President Richard Nixon's landmark visit that eventually led to formal ties between Washington and Beijing.

 She moved to Hong Kong in 1981.
 She had intended to stay temporarily as she wrote a book about Mao Zedong, but decided to stay to watch the negotiations over Britain's return of Hong Kong to China in 1997 and never left.